-Ask how soon health cover begins after you begin the job, too.
+Ask how soon health coverage begins after you start the job, too.
 Some companies make you wait 60-90 days to sign up for the company health plan, which is something you’ll want to know in advance.

 How many vacation days and sick days are given per year, and what is the process to use these days?

 What happens to unused vacation days at the end of the year?

 Are you being given paid vacation time, or only unpaid time off?

 These are the types of questions you should ask before accepting any job offers.

 Make sure you understand this before agreeing to your employment contract.
 Many job seekers are afraid to ask about this topic, and while I don’t suggest asking this in a first or second interview, it’s certainly an appropriate question to ask when you’re deciding on an offer.